 Taconis, R., Sukul, I. S., & Kleingeld, P.A.M. (accepted, 2020).
-International classroom at Eindhoven University of Technology.
-Paper for the 2020 IEEE EDUCON conference, Porto Portugal.
+International classroom at the Eindhoven University of Technology.
+Paper for the 2020 IEEE EDUCON Conference, Porto Portugal.

 Ping, C., Kleingeld, A., Rispens, S., & Taconis, R. (2021).
 Perceptions of Multicultural Group Work in the International Classroom.
 The 17th CDIO International Conference, Chulalongkorn University, Bangkok, Thailand.